How to Start with Play Based Learning

 Tuning – In: After we discuss the learning intentions, we talk to our focus children and finish our tuning-in session with a short discussion of our daily photographer and reporter tasks.
 If you would like to learn more about our play based tuning-in session and the focus children, reporter and photographer roles, check out this blog post: How To Run A Tuning-in Session

 Children choose where they plan to start working during the upcoming investigations session and what they will be working on.
+This child-led approach ensures that children’s own interests guide their learning, increasing engagement and fostering independence.
 You can get a detailed picture of our set up in this blog post: The 10 Essential Areas of A Play Based Classroom

 Reflection and Re-set: At the end of our investigation time, I call all the children to meet on the carpet again.
 We don’t tidy up yet.
 We just get together to discuss the learning that has happened.